 Next, Double click on the second Execute SQL Task.
 Here also we are selecting the Connection Type as OLE DB Connection, which is connecting to SQL Tutorial database.
-Next, we are using the Direct Input as the SQL statement so, click the … button to write the custom SQL command.
+Next, we are using the Direct Input as the SQL statement.
+So, click the … button.

 -- SQL statement for SSIS Transaction example USE [SQL Tutorial] GO UPDATE [dbo].[SSIS Transactions Example] SET [Education] = 'Masters' WHERE [EmpID] = 1

 Clicking OK to finish configuring Execute SQL Task.
-Let us run the package
+Let us run the SSIS Transactions package

 Let us open the SQL Server Management Studio Query window to Preview the data.
 As you can that the package inserted four records, and updated the first record with Masters.

 SQL Server Integration Service allows us to apply transactions at Package Level (Master Level), Task Level, or Container Level.
 For now, we will use SSIS transactions at the package level.
 To do so, go to the Package properties and look for the Transaction Option property.

 By default, Supported selected as the Transaction option.
 Let me leave it to default option only